Wageningen Bioveterinary Research collaborates with public and private partners to safeguard animal and human health.

 - livestock houses for metabolic and climate research

-As a Contract Research Organization (CRO), Wageningen Bioveterinary Research has excellent possibilities for clinical, pre-clinical and pre-competitive (laboratory) studies.
+As a Contract Research Organization (CRO), Wageningen Bioveterinary Research has excellent possibilities for clinical, pre-clinical and pre-competitive (laboratory) studies according to standardised norms.
 We can investigate animal diseases, treatments and animal drugs, such as vaccines, in the actual animal.
 WBVR has specially bio-secure facilities for research with (highly) contagious pathogens in animal.

 Moreover, Wageningen Bioveterinary Research has well equipped operating rooms.
 In combination with the biotechnical expertise we can offer a wide range of techniques for surgery, automatic administration, sampling and gathering of data.

 Wageningen Bioveterinary Research is commissioned by the Dutch authorities, veterinary and human pharmaceutical industry, meat and dairy industry, as well as start-up companies in biotechnology to do research.
 For the government, research activities consist among others of statutory tasks and other tasks related to animal health.
-For the private-public sector Wageningen Bioveterinary Research carries out research related to vaccine development, diagnostics and animal health in general.
+For the private-public we carry out research related to vaccine development, diagnostics and animal health in general.